-The City, in all its facilities, uses about 580,000 sheets of office paper per year (equal to 1160 reams, or 2.6 tonnes per year.
-If not recycled, this equates to about 7.4 tonnes of GHG emissions/yr.
-Details of paper use by facility are included in Appendix 8
+The City, in all its facilities, uses about 1 million sheets of office paper per year.
+If not recycled, this equates to about 12 tonnes of GHG emissions/yr.
+Details of paper use by facility are included in Appendix 8.

-In 2009 the City implemented an office paper and cardboard recycling program for our facilities.
+In 2009 the City implemented a recycling program for both cardboard and office paper at all of our facilities.
 The amount of paper and cardboard diverted annually is approximately 7 tonnes.
 This equates to about 28 tonnes of GHG emissions avoided compared to landfilling.